Thomas Fire in Southern California joins list of destructive blazes in the state

 Long Valley Fire – 83,733 acres burned

-Officials are still investigating the cause of the blaze, which was fueled by sagebrush and grass.
+Officials are still investigating the cause of the fire, which was fueled by sagebrush and grass.

 Modoc July Complex Fire – 83,120 acres burned